What is shared ownership?

 - An individual can purchase a larger share later which will be determined by the value of the property at that particular time

-Shared Ownership pros and cons
+Shared Ownership Pros and Cons in UK

 |Accessible to lower-income households||Individuals staying do not own house outright|